 Whoopi Goldberg Sparks Concern After Fans Suspect She Needed Assistance Walking To 'The View' Stage

-Whoopi Goldberg has fans worrying after she appeared to need assistance getting to The View stage.
+Whoopi Goldberg has fans worrying after she appeared to need assistance getting to the stage on The View.

 During the Thursday, November 10, episode, Sara Haines warned the show's moderator about a step as she helped her up onto the elevated surface.
 The ladies dedicated part of the show to celebrating the EGOT winner's birthday, which is on Sunday, November 13, with a segment called "Whoopi's Favorite Things."